MikePia/structjour/readme.md

 ## Optional setup of automatic chart generation using free data from WorldTradeData, barchart, finnhub and alphavantage

-### Note regarding WorldTradingData.
-WTD has a limit of only 25 charts per day but the data is good.
-Thats enough for 12 trades with 2 charts each.
-Could be useful and its real time data.
-Its easy enough to switch between data sources.
    * Go to file->stock api

 ![filesettings.png](images/stockapi.png)